ShengUei/Hibernate_Note/Note/IntroductionSessionMethods.md

 - Update
   - it acts upon a passed object (its return type is void).
 The update method transitions the passed object from a detached to persistent state.
   - this method throws an exception if we pass it a transient entity.

+**The method name update is a bit misleading here.
+It does not mean that an SQL UPDATE is immediately performed.**